Does Concentration Drive the Scatter in the Stellar-to-Halo Mass Relation of Galaxy Clusters?: Bayesian Inference of Cluster Properties

 Finally, to calculate $\Sigma(r_p)$, we need to build an accurate model for $\xi_{\mathrm{hm}}$ on radial scales between 0.1$\hmpc$ and ${\sim}100\hmpc$.
 We adopt the two-component model of $\xi_{\mathrm{hm}}$ developed by \citet{Zu2014}~\citep[a modified version proposed by][]{Hayashi2008},

-Here $\xi_\mrm{1h}$ and $\xi_\mrm{2h}$ are the so-called ``1-halo'' and ``2-halo'' terms in the halo model~\citep{Cooray2002}, $\rho_\mrm{NFW}(r|M_h, c)$ is the NFW density profile of halo mass $M_h$ and concentration $c$, $b$ is the average halo bias, and $\ximm$ is the non-linear matter-matter auto-correlation function predicted at {\it Planck} cosmology. \citet{Zu2014} found that this simple model provides an adequate description of the halo-matter cross-correlation measured from simulations at the level of a few per cent on scales of our concern~(i.e., below the halo radius).
+Here $\xi_\mrm{1h}$ and $\xi_\mrm{2h}$ are the so-called ``1-halo'' and ``2-halo'' terms in the halo model~\citep{Cooray2002}, $\rho_\mrm{NFW}(r|M_h, c)$ is the NFW density profile of halo mass $M_h$ and concentration $c$, $b$ is the average halo bias, and $\ximm$ is the non-linear matter-matter auto-correlation function predicted at {\it Planck} cosmology~\citep{Takahashi2012}. \citet{Zu2014} found that this simple model provides an adequate description of the halo-matter cross-correlation measured from simulations at the level of a few per cent on scales of our concern~(i.e., below the halo radius).
 For massive haloes, several studies found that the average density profile in the inner region of haloes deviates from the NFW shape and the Einasto profile is more accurate~\citep{Dutton2014, Klypin2016}.
 However, since we are only fitting to scales above $0.1\hmpc$, the difference between NFW and Einasto should be negligible.
-The uncertainties of the predicted $\ds$ can be as large as $10\%$ around the transition between the 1-halo and 2-halo scales~\citep[$2{-}4\hmpc$; see the figure 5 of][]{Zu2014}), but we are only concerned with the measurement of halo mass and concentration, which are inferred primarily from scales below the transition scale, and the large-scale bias, which is estimated from scales above $10\hmpc$.
-Additional, our statistical uncertainties of weak lensing at those scales is around $9{-}10\%$.
+We have also ignored the extra lensing effect caused by the stellar mass of the BCGs, which has negligible contribution on scales above $0.1\hmpc$.
+The uncertainties of the predicted $\ds$ can be as large as $10\%$ around the transition between the 1-halo and 2-halo scales~\citep[$2{-}4\hmpc$; see the figure 5 of][]{Zu2014}, but we are only concerned with the measurement of halo mass and concentration, which are inferred primarily from scales below the transition scale, and the large-scale bias, which is estimated from scales above $10\hmpc$.
+Additional, our statistical uncertainties of weak lensing at those scales is around ${~}10\%$.
 Therefore, the impact of relatively large uncertainties in the transitional regime on our conclusions should be negligible.
 For future modelling of cluster weak lensing signals of per cent level uncertainties, the transitional behavior can be potentially improved by using the scheme proposed by \citet{Garcia2020} and emulators developed by \citet{Salcedo2020}.